-George Kambosos vs Devin Haney is finally set for the unified lightweight championship of the world and the odds are pretty close for their massive showdown this weekend.
+Devin Haney vs George Kambosos 2, the rematch, is just about set for unified lightweight championship of the world but we DO NOT expect the odds to be as close this time.

 - The WBC title held by Haney

-- The Ring magazine title held by Kambosos
+- The Ring magazine title held by Haney

 When will the fight happen?